 When I first wrote about the burden of truth and knowledge, I was referring to the weight that we, as preppers, carry on our shoulders as we attempt to make sense of the world around us.
 Since then, time has marched forward and not much has changed.

-There is a sense of uneasiness among the informed masses that take the time to open their eyes and view the truth about our global economy, world hunger, Wall Street corruption, corporate shenanigans and the ever-growing threat of a world wide Armageddon.
-The question is still asked: What are we preparing for? . . .
+There is a sense of uneasiness among the informed masses that take the time to open their eyes and view the truth about our global economy, world hunger, Wall Street corruption, corporate shenanigans and the ever-growing threat of a world wide Armageddon.. . .
 Read More

 One of the most insidious end-of-the-world-as-we-know it scenarios is an an invisible attack on our power grid and the communication and information networks that drive our daily lives.
 I am not referring to a short term outage, as annoying and as disruptive that can be.
 What I refer to and even fear, it a true SHTF where we are without power and communications for months or even years.